 • The penalty for possessing more than 20 grams within 1,000 feet of a drug-free zone or school is considered a second-degree felony.
 It is punishable by up to 15 years in state prison.

-Possession is having, holding or exercising power or control over an item.
+“Possession” of marijuana under Florida’s state statute is having, holding, or exercising power or control over an item.
 They say that “possession” is nine-tenths of the law.
 In this case, they are correct.
 Police do not need to prove that you are the owner of marijuana found on your person, in your home, or in your vehicle.
-They need to prove that you knew that the marijuana was there.
+They need to prove that you knew that the marijuana was there You will need toand exercised control over it.
 While this is not necessarily simple, saying that the marijuana “is not yours” will not be an adequate defense under Florida law.
-You will need to prove that you did not know about it.
-We often deal with three different types of possession – Actual Possession, Constructive possession and Joint possession.
+You will need to prove that you did not know about it nor have control over it.
+We often deal with three different types of possession – actual possession, constructive possession, and joint possession.

-Constructive possession – the marijuana is in place that you have control over or attempted to hide.
+Constructive possession – The marijuana is in a place that you have control over or attempted to hide.
 To prove constructive possession, the government must show that you had control over the marijuana and that you knew the marijuana was there.

 Defenses to Felony Marijuana Possession